Vem0n/venoms-map-painter/README.md

 - **`map_data/default.map`** — Sea zones, impassable terrain, river/lake province lists, and other map classification entries must be edited manually or via another tool.
 VMP's reconcile operation can remap province IDs in `default.map` when renumbering, but it is an experimental feature and should not be relied on for this process.
 - **Geographical region mappings** — `common/geographical_region/*.txt` files that group provinces into named regions are not touched by VMP.
 These must be maintained manually.
 - **Title-to-province assignments beyond baronies** — VMP inserts barony entries into `landed_titles`, but linking counties to duchies, kingdoms, and empires in the de jure hierarchy is left to you.
+- **Map locators for activities, sieges, battles, etc.** - I cannot find a reliable way to generate stubs into GFX files for location blocks, VMP will kickstart you for the provinces and IDs making sure your definitions.csv files stay sane but the best tool for the GFX locations is still the in-game map editor.

 These are intentional scope decisions.
 VMP is a painting and stub-generation tool — the broader map structure should be handled by you directly or with other tooling of your choice.